8.7

 What’s Best for My Construction Company?

 Choosing the right construction software will depend on the type of projects you work on.
-This table matches recommended platforms with the type of construction services offered to help you identify the best solution for your business.
+This table matches recommended platforms with the type of construction services offered to help you identify the best solution for your company.

 Contractor Type Recommended Systems Key Features Type of Projects